ccloquet/ICU-babyphone/README.md

    - these data can be used to extract signatures of the alarms
    - TODO: manually build a database (frequencies, volumes -- taking account noise & potential other alarms)
    - it seems that the microphone should be very close to the monitoring -> have a USB cable
+   - there should be some minimal calibration made on-site (essentially the gain, but maybe also the signature)
+     - as the access to the room may be difficult, the calibration should be done from outside
+     - => access to the pi trough SSH from the outside

 10. send the BLE frames whe the sound meet these criteria